elkebir-group/PhyDOSE/README.md

 <a name="start"></a>
 ## Getting started

-PhyDOSE is written in C++ and R. The implementation was developed and tested in R Version 3.6.1.
+PhyDOSE is written in C++ and R. The phydoser R package and installation instructions can be found at [https://github.com/elkebir-group/phydoser](https://github.com/elkebir-group/phydoser.)
+The implementation was developed and tested in R Version 3.6.1.
 The repository is organized as follows:

 | Folder    | DESCRIPTION                                                  |
 | --------- | ------------------------------------------------------------ |